NCAR/DART/docs/pages/Getting_Started.md

 the simplicity of data assimilation, in particular ensemble data assimilation, and decide they can easily write their own DA system.
 Indeed, this is true.
-After learning of the core algorithms, a talented programmer using their favorite language could write a fully functional DA system in a manner of weeks if not days.
+After learning of the core algorithms, a talented programmer using their favorite language could write a functional DA system in a manner of weeks if not days.
 However, he or she will soon find that while the core of DA systems are easy to write, the more "real" the system needs to be, the more complex it will become.
 Writing a parallel DA system that can efficiently